-Living on the salt marshes in Murrells Inlet offers the perfect opportunity to fish the tidal waters.
+Living among the salt marshes in Murrells Inlet offers the perfect opportunity to fish the tidal waters.
 The summer months are passing by much too quickly, and soon it will be hunting season, which will abruptly put an end to any fishing excursions.
 So, we set out on a warm late summer afternoon for some time on the water.
-After gearing up at Perry’s Bait Shop, we set out with two bait pails full of live finger mullets, mud minnows, and fresh cut mullet, hoping to catch some redfish or maybe a shark.
+After gearing up at Perry’s Bait Shop, we set out with two bait pails full of live finger mullets, mud minnows, and fresh-cut mullet, hoping to catch some redfish or maybe a shark.
 I am always up for an outdoor adventure, and my hopes were high to reel in something exciting and perhaps make a fresh fish dinner!

 A short boat ride to the jetties and the channel was exhilarating, as we sliced through the shimmering waters flanked by fluorescent green marsh grasses.
 The crashing waves at the jetties reminded us that the calmer waters were now behind us.